mzattera/v4j/docs/006/index.md

 # Brian Cham [2014]

 Brian Cham proposes a new pattern in the text of the Voynich Manuscript named the “[Curve-Line System](https://briancham1994.com/2014/12/17/curve-line-system/)” (CLS).
-This pattern is based on shapes of individual glyphs and the order in which they appear in words.
+This pattern is based on shapes of individual glyphs and the order in which they appear in words; it might have been hinted initially in [CURRIER (1976)](../biblio.md), but not fully developed.

 It seems [my grammar](../008) for Voynichese aligns and independently confirms this work.
 Indeed, words created by the grammar follow the CLS pattern the only